BUZZ-Blimps/CatchingBlimp/Summer2023/README.md

 pip3 install --upgrade pytest
 ```

-The system might tell you that you already have the newest version, that is a CAP, after running this the agent builds with no errors
+The system might tell you that you already have the newest version, that is a CAP, after running this the agent builds with no errors.

 After "colcon build", and "ros2 run micro_ros_setup build_agent.sh" make sure to "source install/local_setup.bash" to make bash!

 After these steps, everything is set up for the Pi, to run the MICRO ROS agent, run the forementioned micro_ros_agent command:

 ```